Transfer Estimates for Causal Effects across Heterogeneous Sites: Optimal Predictors for Model Shift

 We briefly discuss how this approach compares to existing methods in the literature on functional regression with a functional response.

-The procedure we arrive at starting from optimality considerations has a close resemblance to canonical correlation analysis which has previously been proposed for functional regression problems by \cite{HMWY10}.
+While the basis functions $\phi_{1k},\phi_2,^*,\dots$ in our analysis are derived from optimality considerations, the procedure we arrive at has a close resemblance to canonical correlation analysis which has previously been proposed for functional regression problems by \cite{HMWY10}, see also \cite{LMS93}.
 Our results differ in that for one the basis $\phi_1^*,\dots,\phi_K^*$ is formally shown to be optimal for the linear prediction problem considered here.
 Moreover, the canonical variates need not be ordered according to the eigenvalues $\lambda_k$ which we show to be the relevant ordering for the IMSE-optimal choice among the eigenfunctions $\phi_1^*,\phi_2^*,\dots$.

 To address the potential non-existence of an unregularized solution to (\ref{S_op_defn}), \cite{HMW03} and \cite{HMWY10} impose high-level conditions on the cross-correlation operator to ensure existence (see Proposition 4.2 in \cite{HMW03}).
 Since our focus is on prediction, we focus instead on the achievable IMSE, allowing for the possibility that unregularized canonical variates need not be well-defined.
 This approach parallels the analysis of \cite{CEGR08} who consider estimation of the largest canonical correlation between two $L_2$ processes and show that this scalar parameter can be approximated arbitrarily closely via regularized canonical correlation analysis.